 Section 1.
 Wage Scales.
-Effective July 1, 2008, increase the wage scale across the board (by applying percentage increase to first step and maintaining 2.5% between steps), by 3.2% (as reflected in Appendix A to the Contract).
+Effective July 1, 2018, increase the wage scale across the board (by applying the percentage increase to the first step and maintaining existing ratios between steps as shown in Schedule A) by three percent (3%) The wage scale attached as Exhibit A reflects wages prior to the above-described increase.